Regulations for Crypto license in Lithuania

 Income from Cryptocurrency

-For individuals, income derived from cryptocurrency activities, such as trading or mining, is subject to personal income tax.
+Individual income derived from cryptocurrency activities (e.g., trading, mining) is subject to personal income tax.

-The tax rate is progressive, with rates of 20% on annual income up to EUR 120,000 and 32% on income exceeding this threshold.
+The progressive personal income tax rate is 20% for annual income up to EUR 120,000 and 32% on income exceeding this threshold.

 Capital Gains Tax

-Capital gains from the sale of cryptocurrency are treated as part of personal income and taxed accordingly.
-Consequently, losses from cryptocurrency transactions can be offset against gains in the same tax year.
+Capital gains from cryptocurrency transactions are treated as personal income and taxed accordingly.
+Losses from cryptocurrency activities can offset gains within the same tax year.

 4. Social Security Contributions